juju/docs/src/en/config-LXD.md

 # Images

-Images need to be available to LXD using either a local or remote store.
-For Ubuntu, they must have the names (aliases) in the format `ubuntu-<codename>` such as 'ubuntu-trusty' and 'ubuntu-xenial'.
+Images need to be made available to LXD via either a local or network-based store.
+These can be called a local remote image store - **local remote** or a networked remote image store - **networked remote**.
+For Juju, they must have the names (aliases) in the format `ubuntu-<codename>` such as 'ubuntu-trusty' and 'ubuntu-xenial'.

-Each Ubuntu image is approximately 120-155 MB in size.
+The first time an image is needed the image store will supply it and any subsequent requests will be satisfied by the LXD cache.
+In this way, a store is sollicited once per environment for any given image, and not once per machine (LXC host) which is the normal behaviour for LXC.

+NEEDS REDOING:
-Note that although there is a sync mechanism for images, the LXC host cache, enabled by default, needs to be managed separately.
+Note that although there is a sync mechanism for images, the LXC host cache needs to be managed separately.
 See [below](#ensuring-fresh-images) for refreshing the LXC host cache.

-For any operation, images are specified by their alias or by their *fingerprint*.
-Both are shown in image lists (shown later).
+For any image-related command, an image is specified by its alias or by its *fingerprint*.
+Both are shown in image lists (explained later).
+The beginning of a cached image's filename is comprised of its fingerprint.

-## Remote image store
+## Networked image store remote

-Read this if you using a remote image store.
+Read this if you using a networked image store remote.

-Image servers for LXD are becoming available and there is a public one at [images.linuxcontainers.org](http://images.linuxcontainers.org).
+Public image servers are becoming available and there is one at [images.linuxcontainers.org](http://images.linuxcontainers.org).
 Using such a server avoids the necessity of downloading and maintaining images locally.
-Images on this particular server are refreshed regularly.
+Images on the above particular server are refreshed regularly and the images themselves are paired down LXC images (not standard cloud images).
+Suchlike features may be different on another server.

 Add a remote image server (called 'remote-store') and list its images: